Skip to content

 PRO TIP: Test it on Mobile

-WordPress and any other software at that always has those small little bugs.
+Wordpress and any other software at that always has those small little bugs.
 WordPress is actually great and usually finds/fixes them before you even know it.

 But, I've noticed on a couple themes that when you do this the password field will not be active.
 You will obviously hear something weird from your visitors like "IT DON'T WORK".. what's going on here is that the button is overlapping the password field, so you cannot click into it.